 Roy Rogers Mocktail is an easy and popular non-alcoholic drink recipe made with Coke and grenadine and named for the famous singer and actor.

-Happy weekend!
+This Roy Rogers Mocktail is the perfect way to ease into the weekend!
 I feel like I’m finally starting to recover from this terrible cold/flu I’ve had since Christmas and I’m hoping not too many of you had to suffer from it too since it seems like it’s hitting a lot of people.

 Last night I put on makeup for the first time in two weeks and left the house for the third to see La La Land.
-As some of you may no, it’s a tradition for my husband and me to see all of the Oscar nominees (at least the major ones), we call it our Race to the Oscars.
+As some of you may know, it’s a tradition for my husband and me to see all of the Oscar nominees (at least the major ones), we call it our Race to the Oscars.

 But since we’ve both been sick, we’re a little behind.
 I think we may have missed our shot to see Moana and Manchester by the Sea.

-Well, the Roy Rogers is kinda the male counterpart, grenadine and cola with a cherry on top!
+Well, the Roy Rogers is kinda the male counterpart, grenadine, and cola with a cherry on top!
 Because apparently, it’s a little emasculating for a man to ask for a Shirley Temple 😉

 He was in over 100 movies, primarily Western films, and was also the start of The Roy Rogers Show which aired on NBC for six seasons in the 1950s.
 And while his roles didn’t earn him an Oscar, it did get a drink named after him.

 But in all actuality, no one really knows how this mocktail came to be known as the Roy Rogers.
 Roy Rogers himself didn’t drink alcohol, so it’s quite possible a bartender in old Hollywood made them for him on the regular, but it’s never been confirmed.